Skip to content

 Producer register

-We are operating the national producer register for electronics, vehicles, and batteries.
+We are operating the national producer register for electronics, vehicles, batteries, packaging and fishing gear.
 If you are a producer or an importer of in-scope products, this is where you must register to legally sell your products in Denmark.

 Digital disbursement system for scrapping premium (DUS)